 - The shrub in question is either too old or not old enough to produce flower buds

-Notice that, while #1 and #3 speak to the gardener's having done something wrong, reasons #2 and #4 are nobody's fault.
-Let's take a closer look at each of these potential reasons for a lilac not flowering:
+Notice that, while numbers one and three speak to the gardener's having done something wrong, reasons number two and four are nobody's fault.

 The common lilac (Syringa vulgaris) is a very cold-hardy plant, but if a hard frost or a freeze comes along just as the flower buds are about to open, they can be damaged.
 This results in the loss of blooms for that year.
 There is not much that you can do to prevent this; just accept the loss and appreciate next year's blossoms twice as much.

 As with most plants, where you have planted your lilac bush very much matters.
-Lilacs are full-sun plants that want a well-drained soil.
-If you made a mistake on either of these fronts when you first installed your plants, you may be paying for it now -- in the form of your lilac not flowering.
+Lilacs are full-sun plants that want well-drained soil.
+If you made a mistake on either of these fronts when you first installed your plants, you may be paying for it now—in the form of your lilac not flowering.
 But there is an easy remedy to the problem: transplant your shrub to a more suitable spot.